NVIDIA/cutlass/media/docs/efficient_gemm.md

 CUTLASS implements parallel reductions across threadblocks by partitioning the GEMM _K_ dimension and launching an additional set of threadblocks for each partition.
 Consequently, we refer to this strategy within CUTLASS as "parallel reduction splitK."
-The "parallel reduction splitK" in cutlass requires the execution of 2 kernels.
-The first one is called partitionedK GEMM.
-The second one is called batched reduction.
+The "parallel reduction splitK" strategy requires the execution of 2 kernels: partitionedK GEMM, and batched reduction.

-The partitionedK GEMM is very similar to one flavor of batched strided GEMM.
-Instead of requiring users to specify the problem size of each batch, partitionedK GEMM asks for the overall problem size and the number of partition that will be applied along K dimension for operand A and B. For example, parameters o f m=128, n=128, k=4096 and partition=16 will result in 16 batched strided GEMMs with each batch of m=128, n=128, k=256.
-PartitionedK also allows scenario where k is not divisible by partition count.
+PartitionedK GEMM resembles one flavor of batched strided GEMM.
+Instead of requiring users to specify the problem size of each batch, partitionedK GEMM asks for the overall problem size and the number of partitions that will be applied along the K dimension for operands A and B. For example, parameters of m=128, n=128, k=4096 and partition=16 will result in 16 batched strided GEMMs with each batch of m=128, n=128, k=256.
+PartitionedK also allows scenario where k is not divisible by the partition count.

-For example, parameters of m=128, n=128, k=4096 and partition=20 will result in 20 batched strided GEMMs
+For example, parameters of m=128, n=128, k=4096 and partition=20
+will result in 20 batched strided GEMMs.
-with the first 19 batches of m=128, n=128, k=4096/20=204 and the last batch of m=128, n=128, k=220.
+The first 19 batches will have m=128, n=128, and k=4096/20=204,
+and the last batch will have m=128, n=128, and k=220.

-The batched reduction kernel will further perform reduction along the K-dimension.
-Thus, the input of the batched reduction kernel is the output (C) of partitionedK GEMM.
-An workspace memory is managed by the users to store this intermediate results.
+The batched reduction kernel takes as input the output (C) of partitionedK GEMM, and performs a reduction along the K-dimension.
+Users must manage workspace memory to store this intermediate result.

 **Sliced K - reduction across warps**

-Similar to the split-k scenario, sliced-k aims at improving the efficiency of kernels with smaller M, N, but large K dimensions.
-In general at the thread-block level, the parameters CtaTileN, CtaTileM expose parallelism by partitioning the the work the among warps, and larger warpTiles expose better ILP (Instruction level parallelism) and reuse, but it also limits the number of warps running per thread-block, which reduces efficiency.
+Similar to the split-k scenario, sliced-k aims at improving the efficiency of kernels with smaller M and N dimensions, but large K dimension.
+At the thread-block level, the parameters CtaTileN and CtaTileM expose parallelism by partitioning the work among warps.
+Larger warpTiles expose better instruction-level parallelism (ILP) and reuse, but also limit the number of warps running per threadblock, which reduces efficiency.

-So in order to improve efficiency in such scenarios, partitioning the warpTiles also along ctaTileK helps improve the utilization of the underlying hardware by allowing more warps to run concurrently in a CTA.
-Now, since sliced-k kernels breaks down a thread-blocks's computation among participating warps not just among the CtaTileN, CtaTileM dimension, but also the CtaTileK dimension it entails a small cost in form of a reduction which has to happen at the end among the participating warps - since each warp now owns a partial sum (since they compute using only a "slice" of ctaTileK).
+In order to improve efficiency in such scenarios, partitioning the warpTiles also along ctaTileK helps use the hardware more efficiently by allowing more warps to run concurrently in a CTA.
+Sliced-k kernels break down a threadblock's computation among participating warps not just among the CtaTileN, CtaTileM dimension, but also the CtaTileK dimension.
+Thus, sliced-k entails a small cost in form of a reduction which has to happen at the end among the participating warps.
+This is because each warp computes using only a "slice" of CtaTileK, so each warp only has a partial sum before the reduction.

 # Resources